Reizeron/High-Rock-Zero/content/Topics/Items/rapier.md

 >[!dialogue] Class;Master-at-Arms Class;Smith Class;Warrior Class;Drillmaster Author;R-Zero
->Rapier is a type of thrusting sword first developed by High Elven clans of Summerset Isles and [[High Rock]].
+>Rapier is a type of thrusting sword first developed by High Elven clans of Summerset Isles and High Rock.
 Originally a noble's duel weapon, it has since became increasingly popular among common citizen and mercenary alike due to its swiftness and elegant balance